You’ll love how we spent our mother-daughter trip to Palestine, TX.

 Pint And Barrel Drafthouse

 And then there is Old Town – a popular row of eateries and shops.
 We enjoyed eating out on the lawn at one of the many picnic tables available at Pint And Barrel Drafthouse.
-We shared a fantastic hamburger with twisted good fries and a bowl of delicious soup.
-I had wine, and mom had water.
+We shared a fantastic hamburger with twisted good fries and delicious soup.
+I had wine, and Mom had water.
 It’s a popular restaurant in town and a busy place inside and out.

 The antique store I had my eye on closed before we got there – bummer.
 But it’s a must-see store if you’re into antiques and cute things for your yard.
 Old and new decor was outside and all around the building.
 It’s catty-cornered across the street from the restaurant.

 Fettuccini Alfredo or New York-style pizza – you can’t go wrong with either.

 It serves fresh sandwiches, salads, soups, and coffee and is a local’s favorite.

 Good ratings and is a busy place with great food.